ITensor/website/docs/cppv3/classes/index.md

   and prime level as another Index "i1" does not mean that i2==i1, since i2 will have a different id number.

-* `operator<(Index other) -> bool`

-  Defines an ordering of Index objects &mdash; useful for sorting and finding Index instances in collections.

-* `equalsIgnorePrime(Index i1, Index i2) -> bool`

-  Return `true` if Index i1 and Index i2 are copies of the same original Index and have the same tags, regardless of prime level.

 * `explicit operator int()`

   `explicit operator long()`